OpenHealthSoftware/umich-isla-prototype/README.md

 Data collected from grading can then be downloaded into a CSV file for analysis.

+## Background
+This application was originally developed by Maverick Cook under the guide of Dr. Andrew DeOrio in collaboration with the Kellogg Eye Center.
+The application was an effort to create a consistent and quantifiable diagnosis for diabetic retinopathy.

 # Developer
 To work on this project, you should be familiar with making a basic web application.
 EECS-485 would provide a great understanding of the project.